- What is MCLE

 - What if my hours are not reported by July 31 following the compliance period

-Attorneys that have not properly filed the paperwork by July 31, will be assessed a noncompliance fee of $75.
-This fee should be made payable to Kansas CLE, and must be submitted with the paperwork that is filed late.
+Attorneys and Providers that have not properly filed the proper attendance by July 31, will be assessed a noncompliance fee of $75.
+This fee should be paid online through the MyKSCLE portal or submit a check made payable to Kansas CLE.
+When making the payment, please reference the course attended, your full name and Kansas Supreme Court number.

 - What happens if I do not comply with the requirements within my compliance period